Lancashire man warned by police over illegal position of sat nav in windscreen

 Officers with Greater Manchester Police spotted the man driving on the M56 with a sat nav attached to the windscreen and directly above the steering wheel.

-Police said the man's view of the road had been obstructed by the positioning of the device directly in his line of sight.
+Police said they were concerned that the driver's view of the road had been obstructed by the positioning of the device which appeared to interfere with his line of sight.

+The driver was pulled over on the hard shoulder where police discovered that he was travelling with two small children in the back seats.

 "This was clearly obstructing his view and directly in his line of sight.